bgamari/ghc-wiki-import/new-ghci-debugger.md

 - What happens if the expression thread forks more threads?

-To synchronise the GHCi thread and the expression thread when it hits a breakpoint we introduce a second MVar.
+To arrange the early return of the expression thread when it hits a breakpoint we introduce a second MVar.
+At this point it is useful to give names to the two MVars:

+1. `statusMVar`
+1. `breakMVar`

 ### Inspecting values